Deangenus/FRACTAL-ARCHITECTURE/README.md

 <br>

 # DESTINATIONS
-The unicerse has opened and revealed countless new galazies.
+The universe has opened and revealed countless new galazies.
 The peoblem is gettin there.
-Destinations wil locate and present these destenations never before seen by humans Then transport indivdua or team to that destination for tours or scientific research.
+Factal Dimentions wil locate and present these destenations never before seen by humans Then transport indivdua or team to that destination for tours scientific research or habitation and colonization.
+A paradigm shift from the overall outdated scientific hypothesis to fractal geometry.